 The aquatic food product surveillance program consists of both fish and shellfish.
 A variety of fish species are collected at locations near and downstream of the site in order to quantify possible impacts of fish consumption.
 The shellfish surveillance program is designed to quantify any effect of SRS operations on shellfish downstream of the site on the coast near Savannah, Georgia.
-Samples of oysters and crabs are collected and analyzed.
+Samples of oysters and crabs are collected annually and analyzed.
 Details of the program are identified in Table 8.10, Aquatic Food Product Surveillance.
-The SRS Fish Sampling and Analytical Plan is revised every five years and submitted for SCDHEC and Georgia Department of Natural Resources (GDNR) review.
+The fish monitoring plan is revised every five years and submitted for state concurrence.